JosephScript/react-base-project/README.md

 It's smart too, because it detects which modules are required and which have changed.
 If the polling shows no changes needed, nothing happens.

-Add `--inline --hot` to your npm start flags.
+Add `--inline --hot` to your npm start script.
 Nothing more is needed.
 This does all the relevant work automatically.
 The CLI of the `webpack-dev-server` automatically adds the special `webpack/hot/dev-server` entry point to your configuration.

 Just navigate to `http://«host»:«port»/«path»` and let the magic happen.